phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

     zend_array ar;
     zend_hash_init(&ar, 8, NULL, NULL, 1);

 It is always the same in all the different Zend APIs.
-Usually, it is weither a "0" to pass as last parameter to mean "I want this structure to be allocated using ZendMM, so request-bound", or "1" meaning "I want this structure to get allocated bypassing ZendMM and using a traditionnal libc's ``malloc()`` call".
+Usually, it is whether a *"0"* to pass as last parameter to mean "I want this structure to be allocated using ZendMM, so request-bound", or *"1"* meaning "I want this structure to get allocated bypassing ZendMM and using a traditionnal libc's ``malloc()`` call".

 Obviously, those structures provide an API that remembers how it did allocate the structure, to use the right